joaquintides/fxa_unordered/README.md

   <ul>The memory overhead added by bucket groups is 4 bits per bucket.</ul>
 </div>

-**`EmbedNode`**

-If `EmbedNode::value` is true, buckets are extended to hold space for a node, so that no additional memory allocation is needed to insert the first element in the bucket.
+**`NodeAllocationPolicy`**
+* `dynamic_node_allocation`: Nodes are allocated individually.
+* `hybrid_node_allocation`: Buckets are extended to hold space for a node.
+When inserting a new value in a bucket, that bucket and its three neighbors to the right are checked for available embedded space to hold the node; if no space is found, dynamic allocation is used.
 The resulting container deviates in a number of important aspects from the C++ standard requirements for unordered associative containers:
   * Pointer stability is not mantained on rehashing.
   * The elements of the container must be movable.
   * It is not possible to provide [node extraction](https://en.cppreference.com/w/cpp/container/node_handle) capabilities.

 ```cpp